NAVRATRI Festivity – Starting October 17th at 7pm.

 Normal Mandir Hours

-Please be informed that the normal Friday Evening programme will continue over the coming festive season as follows:
+Please be informed that the normal Friday evening programme is as follows:

 7.00 pm Mandir Opens

 7:30 pm Puja